syncfusion-content/blazor-docs/blazor/rich-text-editor/tools/dialogSettings.md

 # Customization of Blazor Rich Text Editor Dialog

-The integration of the child component allows for improved customization of the RichTextEditor in the Blazor component.
-With this, you can now directly control the RichTextEditor's dialogs.
+The integration of the <RichTextEditorDialogSettings> child component allows for improved customization of the dialogs in the RichTextEditor Blazor component.
+This addition allows users to control the behavior and appearance of the underlying dialogs within the RichTextEditor.

+The child component exposes three essential properties:
+1. IsModel: Accepts a boolean value.
+Determines whether the dialog operates in modal or modeless mode.
+2. Target: Specifies the target element for the dialog component.
+3. ZIndex : Allows adjustment of the Z-index value for the dialog component.

 {% tabs %}
 {% highlight cshtml %}